JoshB63/theRush-React-/README.md

 ![alt text](https://github.com/JoshB63/theRush-React-/blob/master/TheRushHome.PNG?raw=true)

+Note: To stop running local instance, "CTRL + C" in the terminal to stop instance and select yes.

 ## Troubleshooting
 Ensure that all the latest versions of any required packages are installed.
 If you run into any additional problems, email me.